queueit/KnownUser.V3.ASPNET/README.md

 # Queue-it KnownUser SDK for ASP.NET
 The Queue-it Security Framework is used to ensure that end users cannot bypass the queue by adding a server-side integration to your server.
 ## Introduction
-When a user is redirected back from the queue to your website, the queue engine can attache a query string parameter (`queueittoken`) containing some information about the user.
+When a user is redirected back from the queue to your website, the queue engine can attach a query string parameter (`queueittoken`) containing some information about the user.
 The most important fields of the `queueittoken` are:

  - q - the users unique queue identifier